-Whether you agree or not, global warming is happening.
-As reported by the minds at NASA, human activity continues to exacerbate the problem.
+Human activity continues to exacerbate the problem of Global Warming.
 Currently, there is more carbon dioxide in our atmosphere than in all of human history.
 Two-thirds of extreme weather events from the past 20 years can be tied back to human activity, while both our summers and winters are getting much warmer.

-Nevertheless, not all hope is lost.
-Leaders, and companies from across the world are working hard to combat climate change.
-One of the most recent examples of this can be tied back to the enigmatic Bill Gates.
-Bill Gates is currently backing a potential solution to global warming that centers around the technology of solar geoengineering.
+Leaders and companies from across the world are working hard to combat climate change.
+One of the most prominant examples of this can be tied back to the enigmatic Bill Gates.
+Gates is currently backing a potential solution to global warming that centers around the technology of solar geoengineering.

 Climate change is one of the toughest challenges facing the world.
 But don’t despair…— Bill Gates (@BillGates) September 1, 2019